 This Day In Writing History

-On February 24th, 1786, the famous German writer and folklorist Wilhelm Grimm was born in Hanau, Germany.
+On February 24th, 1786, the legendary German writer and folklorist Wilhelm Grimm was born in Hanau, Germany.
 As a boy, Wilhelm was strong and healthy, but over the years, he would suffer from an increasingly severe illness that left him weak.
 He and his older brother Jacob were inseparable.

 In 1803, Wilhelm enrolled at the University of Marburg to study law, one year after Jacob began his studies there.
 Around 1807, Wilhelm and Jacob began collecting folklore, inspired by the publication of The Youth's Magic Horn, the first volume of which came out in 1805.
 It was a collection of folk songs edited by Ludwig Achim von Arnim and Clemens Brentano.